NethermindEth/Forta-Agents/compound-comptroller-bot/README.md

   - Type is always set to "Info"
   - Addresses includes the emitting address of the event
   - Metadata:
-    - oldPauseGuardian: Old pause guardian address
+    - `oldPauseGuardian`: Old pause guardian address
-    - newPauseGuardian: New pause guardian address
+    - `newPauseGuardian`: New pause guardian address

 ## Test Data